Primary care activation

 Professor of Primary Care and Public Health

 “Health-Shared empowers individuals with the tools for sustainable self-care while providing verifiable insights for funders and policymakers.
-In an era of rising chronic disease burdens, it represents a scalable, equitable model to foster genuine behavioural change and reduce healthcare inequities and had the potential to promote public health globally.”
+In an era of rising chronic disease burdens, it represents a scalable, equitable model to foster genuine behavioural change and reduce healthcare inequities and has the potential to promote public health globally.”

 Public health support including leaders connected to PHAST.